lucavallin/verto/README.md

 1. Clone the project locally.
 Make sure you have a recent version of Node.js installed on your computer.

-2. Build the front-end app and start the development server.
+2. Start the development server.

 ```bash
 # install the dependencies